-1. Pack the bikes, roll through the Palouse on the White Pine Scenic Byway
+Pack the bikes for the Palouse Divide on the White Pine Scenic Byway

 Travelers can spend the night in Coeur d’Alene then set off down this 82.8 mile scenic byway, which begins on Idaho Hwy 3 at Interstate 90 and cruises through the endless rolling hills of the Palouse.